 \subsubsection{Bipartite Graph Embedding}

 Different from the medical knowledge graph, the patient-disease, patient-medicine are bipartite graphs.
-A bipartite graph has only one single type of relations, i.e., it is a homogeneous graph.
-For a homogeneous graph, LINE \cite{tang2015line} model achieves the state-of-the-art performance of encoding the entities into a continuous vector space while preserving co-relations information of the graph.
+A bipartite graph has only one single type of relations.
+For a bipartite graph, LINE \cite{tang2015line} model achieves the state-of-the-art performance of encoding the entities into a continuous vector space while preserving co-relations information of the graph.
 Hence, we follow LINE and set patients, medicines, and diseases embeddings $\mathbf{p}, \mathbf{m}, \mathbf{d} \in \mathbb{R}^k$.
 We present the process of encoding patient-medicine bipartite graph as follow.

 Given a patient-medicine bipartite graph $G_{pm}=(\mathcal{P}\cup \mathcal{M}, \mathcal{E}_{pm})$.
 We first define the conditional probability of that a patient $p_i$ in set $\mathcal{P}$ takes medicine $m_j$ in set $\mathcal{M}$ as follow: